 What is the insurance deductible?

 An insurance deductible is the portion of a loss not covered by the insurance policy.
 It is a small loss or first portion of the loss that the insured must pay.
 The Association’s insurance policy may have a $1,000, $5,000 or higher deductible.
 In Maryland condominiums, the deductible is paid by the owner of the property from which the damage originated.
 If the damage came from a common pipe, the deductible is a common expense paid by the association.
 If your pipe breaks or your bathtub runs over, you will pay.
 Maryland Law limits the amount of the deductible that may be charged to the unit owner to $10,000.
 If the Association has a higher deductible than $10,000, it is considered to be self-insured for the excess.
 The Association saves money on its insurance premiums by having a higher deductible but assumes responsibility for payment of claims over $10,000 and up to the amount of the deductible.

 The Association and each unit owner are insured by the master policy.
 Even if the unit owner caused the claim, the master policy cannot subrogate against the owner (cannot come back to the owner to recover the cost of the claim.)
 This is much like an auto policy where you know you caused the accident, but you still expect your insurance company to pay.
 The master policy covers everyone for the covered or insured losses.

 Are there any pet restrictions?

-“Master-planned communities” are often comprised of several distinct homeowners’ associations.
-In such cases the Master Association is the “umbrella” organization that provides services that are common to all of the individual Associations, such as contracts for community patrol, trash collection, common landscape maintenance, etc. Sometimes, there is a master or recreation association with a pool or clubhouse and there may be several sub-associations that pay additional assessments to the master and enjoy their amenities.
+“Master-planned communities” are often comprised of several distinct homeowners associations.
+In such cases, the Master Association is the “umbrella” organization that provides services that are common to all of the individual Associations, such as contracts for community patrol, trash collection, common landscape maintenance, etc. Sometimes, there is a master or recreation association with a pool or clubhouse and there may be several sub-associations that pay additional assessments to the master to enjoy their amenities.